Mrxx99/TemplateStudio/code/TemplateStudioForAvalonia/Templates/Ft/Meadow.CSharp/.template.config/description.md

-﻿Adds support for running applications on a Meadow Platform.
+﻿Adds support for running applications on the Meadow Platform by Wilderness Labs.